ArtsiomCh/CMake/README.md

 Navigation between variable's declarations/references in CLion is not implemented.
 Might be implemented in future releases.

 ENV variables navigation/renaming is not implemented yet.
-Therefore ENV variables highlighting works.
+Nevertheless ENV variables highlighting works.

 Variable's rename refactoring (Shift+F6) works fine for variables with single declaration.
 For multi declared (re-declared, amended) variables rename refactoring works only from variable declaration side (i.e. caret should be on variable declaration, not reference) and will change all visible references and only current declaration. use with caution, it looks for me like a bug (feature?) of IDEA.